-If you, like me, are a fan of the crispy seafood appetizer known as calamari that can be found on many seafood and Italian restaurant menus, you just might find yourself in love with this version that is usually found on the menu at Asian restaurants.
+If you, like me, are a fan of the crispy seafood appetizer known as calamari that can be found on many seafood and Italian restaurant menus, you just might find yourself in love with this Salt and Pepper Calamari that is usually found on the menu at Asian restaurants.
 Its crispy, its tender, its perfectly seasoned and after a few tries I finally realized its not that hard to make at home.

 Heat oil in a large pan or pot over medium high heat.